RickRomig/scripts/snippets/variables-uc-lc.md

 	declare -n	# make NAME a reference to the variable named by its value declare -r	# make NAMEs readonly
-	declare -t	# make NAMEs have the 'trace' attribute declare -u	# conver the value of each NMAE to upper case on assignment declare -x	# make the NAMEs export
+	declare -t	# make NAMEs have the 'trace' attribute declare -u	# conver the value of each NAME to upper case on assignment declare -x	# make the NAMEs export
 	```
 Uing `+` instead of `-` turns off the given attribute.